 As in Gertler and Kiyotaki (2011), bankers are a special class of members of the household who get exclusive temporary access to the opportunity of investing their net worth as banks' inside equity capital.
-They have an iid probability of retiring each period denoted by $1 - \varphi$ .
-When they do so,
+They have an iid probability of retiring each period denoted by $1 - \varphi$.
+When they do so, they transfer their terminal net worth to the household and are replaced by new bankers that start with an exogenous fraction π of the net worth of the household.

-&lt;sup>8The convention used here is that $\widetilde{R}t^d$ is the realized return on deposits after the realization of aggregate uncertainty in period t, while $R{t-1}^d$ is the promised return when the investment decisions are taken.
-As explained below, since deposits are insured by the government, $\Psi_t$ will be equal to zero as long as the government does not default, and (potentially) positive otherwise.
+8The convention used here is that \widetilde{R}t^d is the realized return on deposits after the realization of aggregate uncertainty in period t, while R{t-1}^d is the promised return when the investment decisions are taken.
+As explained below, since deposits are insured by the government, Ψ_t will be equal to zero as long as the government does not default, and (potentially) positive otherwise.